aziyan99/sqeeder/README.md

 # SQEEDER
 SQEEDEL is Python3 simple command line app to convert SQL insert statement to the Laravel Seeder.
-This project was built because sometime I am very tired to manually create seeder and add the insert statement of pre-use data in laravel seeder.
+This project was built because sometime I am to lazy to manually create seeder and add the insert statement of pre-use data in laravel seeder.

 ## Usage
 To use the app simple clone the repository into local or just donwload the zip file extract it and run with.
 Make sure you already installed python 3 on your machine.